Residential Life Policies

 - Confront community members and guests about inappropriate behavior to decrease the occurrence of senseless vandalism.

 - Speak up.
-When an act of vandalism is observed, the information should be brought immediately to the attention of the Office of Public Safety.
+When an act of vandalism is observed, the information should be brought immediately to the attention of the Office of Campus Safety.
 In virtually all incidents of vandalism, there are individuals who have observed the actual incident or know others who did.
 Community members should not tolerate others who choose to allow the group to suffer for their actions.

 - The Office of Residential Life should be consulted during the year to check the status of house damages.
 Residents should help the community assistant strategize ways to address such issues.